 Nevertheless, in total slave imports between 1751 and 1807, there are decades of clear disparity with the performance of Brazilian exports.
-By the 1760s and 1770s, forced labor imports fell in contrast with an increase in sugar exports.
-In Bahia and Rio de Janeiro, this gap is more visible, indicating that the expansion of sugar production occurred thanks to the redistribution of that labor force within the colonial space and, mainly, the disinvestment in activities related to mining.
+By the 1760s and 1770s, forced labour imports fell in contrast with an increase in sugar exports.
+In Bahia and Rio de Janeiro, this gap is more visible, indicating that the expansion of sugar production occurred thanks to the redistribution of that labour force within the colonial space and, mainly, the disinvestment in activities related to mining.
 This apparent inconsistency is even more explicit in the case of Rio de Janeiro, where less sugar was produced in the 1780s than in the previous decade.
-At the same time, 35 per cent more forced labor was imported.
+At the same time, 35 per cent more forced labour was imported.
 How can we explain the divergence between sugar production and the acquisition of slaves?

 Some of these slave imports may be linked to the slave trade itself, to the production of cachaça for the purchase of Africans, and to transport activities.
 Yet it is essential to highlight that sugar cane brandy paid for a small part of these imports, given the preference for the use of textiles from Asia and Europe in these transactions.
-The excess of slave imports could also have been sustained by the economic diversification that Brazil as a whole experienced in the last quarter of the eighteenth century.
+The excess of slave imports could also have been sustained by the economic diversification that Brazil as a whole experienced in the last quarter of the 18th century.
 Rio de Janeiro practically tripled the volume of its secondary products exports to Lisbon during the 1780s, despite the slowdown in sugar production.
-The calculations presented in appendix A (table B5 and figure B6) reinforce the idea that diversification did not compensate for the decline in gold extraction in that decade, even though agricultural production on the coast of Rio de Janeiro was growing.

-&lt;sup>25For values in pesos and pounds sterling, see appendix B.
+&lt;sup>21 For values in pesos and pounds sterling, see Appendix B.

-&lt;sup>26 Morineau calculates an average annual export of 5,250 contos de réis in goods for the 1780s, while we reached 4,349 contos de réis.
+&lt;sup>22 Morineau calculates an average annual export of 5,250 contos de réis in goods for the 1780s, while we reached 4,349 contos de réis.